reeckset/LPOORTAL/readme.md

 **Observer** On the controller, the GameController itself will be a listener (ContactListener) for collisions of the physical world (Embedded in the LibGDX library)

-**Flyweight** Used in the View Package (Desktop) to keep a cache of views being used, and allow for their reutilization
+**Flyweight** Used in the View Package (Desktop) [ViewFactory class] to keep a cache of views being used, and allow for their reutilization

 **State** Both desktop and mobile apps will have a state, that can be changed based on received events (i.e. when the server sends the message to the client so that it changes from PlayerCustomization State to Playing State (Drawing/Moving controller))